VIRGINIA REGIONAL TRANSIT

 POLICIES AND PROCEDURES

-Virginia Regional Transit (VRT) provides two types of service beyond fixed route bus service; Demand/Response and ADA Paratransit.
-Demand Response service allows passengers who reside beyond the ¾ mile guidelines the opportunity to request a ride to the nearest fixed route or in some cases to a secondary location.
-ADA Paratransit works in conjunction with the Demand/Response and fixed route services.
+Virginia Regional Transit (VRT) provides two types of service beyond fixed route bus service; On Demand and ADA Paratransit.
+On Demand service allows passengers who reside beyond the ¾ mile guidelines the opportunity to request a ride to the nearest fixed route or in some cases to a secondary location.
+ADA Paratransit works in conjunction with the On Demand and fixed route services.
 ADA provides passengers access to transit under the Americans with Disabilities Act of 1990 (ADA), which requires that person with disabilities receive transportation services equal to those available on fixed route service.